jakebromberg/Concrete-Protocol-Singletons/README.md

 ### Unwrapping that term, "Concrete Protocol Singletons" ###

-The phrase can be broken down into two parts: concrete protocols, and singletons.
+The phrase can be broken down into two parts: concrete protocol, and singletons.
 Singletons are a well-understood software design pattern in which only one instance of an object may exist.
-Protocols, in the Objective-C sense, refer to an inteface a class must conform to.
-Protocols as they're conventionally understood cannot have any default, or "concrete," implementations of the methods they specify.
-The higher esoteric goal of this repository is to demostrate one way one might go about providing a concrete implementation to some provided Objective-C protocol.
+Protocol, in the Objective-C sense, refer to a set of rules a class must conform to.
+Unlike analogous constructs in other popular languages, protocols may not provide "concrete" implementations for any of the rules they declare: implementations are left to conforming classes.
+This repository demonstrates how one might simulate partial protocol implentations on objects by checking for conformance at runtime.

 ### How to use ###